tjh48/YAMA/README.md

 --no-split - don't split the final output files by methylation context.
 Defaults to off.

 -t - name of the temporary directory to be used by YAMA.
 If not given, defaults to 'myDir/yama_tmp_myOutputs'

+-p - the number of parallel processors used by the 'sort' system call.
+If not specified, will steal the number from the bowtie or bowtie2 options if it is given here.

+-S - the memory limit for the 'sort' system call.
+Defaults to 50% of available memory; see the man pages of 'sort' for options.

 YAMA will create a conversion of the reference genome in the same location as the reference genome file called: referenceGenome.fasta_methConvert (and associated bowtie2-index files)